loganwoolf/scheduler/README.md

 This project is a React Interview Scheduler.
 Use this as a frontend to create, delete, and edit interview appointments in our powerful backend "scheduler-api"!
+Components were built and unit tested in a Storybook sandbox.
+Further unit and integration tests were done using the Jest library.
+Finally, acceptance (end-to-end) testing was done with the amazing Cypress framework.
+The easy to use Axios package is used to communicate with the backend.

 ## Screens